sammwyy/advanced-mc-server-security-guide/README.md

 # Advanced Server Security Guide
-A cybersecurity guide for your servers.
+An advanced guide for protect your minecraft server or network.

 #### Index
 - [1.
 Introduction](#introduction)